zanetton/battleships/README.md

-is a made by coordinates that can be hit by the opponent. must sink when hit all over its length. must not overlap must remain contrained to board dimensions(10x10 squares)
+is a made by coordinates that can be hit by the opponent. must sink when hit all over its length. must not overlap must remain contained to board dimensions(10x10 squares)

 -Grid: